 To address this question, we conduct a systematic investigation, demonstrating that attacks against the KV-cache are not only feasible but also diverse and broadly applicable.
 We design and implement three distinct classes of targeted privacy-stealing attacks.
 Each attack exposes inherent privacy risks of KV-caches from a different perspective.

 We first explore two relatively direct attack paths.
-The first is the \textbf{KV-cache Inversion Attack}, a method that attempts to leverage known model weight matrices to directly reverse-calculate the input from the KV-cache.
+The first is the \textbf{KV-cache Inversion Attack}, leveraging known model weight matrices to directly reverse-calculate the input from the KV-cache.
 The second, more general-purpose approach is the \textbf{KV-cache Collision Attack}.
-This attack reframes input reconstruction as a matching task based on forward computation: an attacker iteratively uses a local model instance to generate KV-caches for candidate inputs and compares them against the intercepted target KV-cache to find a match.
+This attack reframes input reconstruction as a matching task based on forward computation: an adversary iteratively uses a local model instance to generate KV-caches for candidate inputs and compares them against the intercepted target KV-cache to find a match.
 Because this method does not rely on any reverse computation, it has broader applicability.
 Finally, we introduce a novel, semantic-based \textbf{KV-cache Injection Attack}.
-The core of this attack is to leverage the LLM's powerful capability to understand and execute instructions.
-By appending a specific instruction, such as ``Repeat the previous content,'' to the end of an intercepted KV-cache context, an attacker can induce the model to ``echo'' or generalize the core information held within the KV-cache.
+This attack leverages the LLM's powerful capability to understand and execute instructions.
+By appending a specific instruction, such as ``Repeat the previous content,'' to the end of an intercepted KV-cache context, an adversary can induce the model to ``echo'' or generalize the core information held within the KV-cache.

 Collectively, these attacks reveal that privacy leakage from the KV-cache is not merely a theoretical concern.
 Their diversity and feasibility constitute a significant threat to real-world LLM-based applications, underscoring the urgent necessity of designing specialized and efficient privacy-preserving mechanisms for the KV-cache.